-Woman found dead on Worcestershire country lane
+Murder probe after body found on Worcestershire lane

 - Published

-A woman's body has been found on a country lane.
+A murder investigation has been launched after a woman's body was found on a country lane in Worcestershire.

-West Mercia Police said it was treating the death in Worcestershire as unexplained at this stage.

-The force said the woman's body was found on Wast Hills Lane in Hopwood on Friday morning.
+West Mercia Police said the body was found by a dog walker on Wast Hills Lane in Hopwood, on Friday morning.

-A police cordon has been put in place and the road has been closed at the junctions with Lea End Lane and Redhill Road while investigations continue, the force added.
+A police cordon is in place and the road closed at the junctions with Lea End Lane and Redhill Road while investigations continue.

+Det Ch Insp Gerry Smith said officers believed they had identified the woman and were working to contact her family.

+He appealed for anyone who was in the area, or travelling through it, in the early hours of Friday to speak to officers.

 Follow BBC West Midlands on Facebook, Twitter and Instagram.
 Send your story ideas to: newsonline.westmidlands@bbc.co.uk